matter-labs-archive/atomic-swaps/README.md

     - set `dummy_verifier` and `easy_exodus` to `true`
 3. Initialize the environment (`zk init`)
 4. Start the server (`zk server`)
-5. Start the prover (`zk dummy_prover run`)
+5. Start the prover (`zk dummy-prover run`)

 `yarn exodus` launches the test.
-After test is complete, server is no longer usable (since it is in exodus mode) and will have to be reset.
+After test is complete, server is no longer usable (since exodus mode is activated) and will have to be reset.

 To reset the server:
-- Stop it.
+- Stop it
 - Run `zk contract redeploy`
 - Run `zk server --genesis`
 - Start the server again with `zk server`